 Solar PV

-The FHS requires solar PV on most new homes, with a target of 40% coverage of the building's floor area.
+The FHS requires solar PV on most new homes, with a target of PV coverage equivalent to 40% of the dwelling's ground floor area (AD L1 para 5.73).
 For a typical 3-bedroom home, this translates to approximately 3–4 kWp of installed capacity:

 - Panels and inverter: £3,000–4,500